6 min read

-As wedding trends rise and fall, one thing’s for certain: flowers will always, always remain in style.
-And while they're one of the more exciting aspects to plan, chances are you’re not a botanist, so selecting flowers can actually be a challenge.
+As wedding trends rise and fall, one thing’s for certain: flowers will always, always, remain in style.
+And, while they're one of the more exciting aspects to plan, chances are you’re not a botanist, so selecting flowers can actually be a challenge if you're out of practice.
 Our insider guide to wedding flowers will help!
+Let's dig in . . . no pun intended. 😉

 When researching florists in your area, you’ll notice that prices aren’t listed on their websites.
 That's because different types of flowers can have very different costs.
-Not to mention, the prices change depending on what’s in season...
-Meeting with your florist in person will allow you to discuss what you’re looking for, which florals will be best, and what it’ll cost.
+Not to mention, the prices change depending on what’s in season . . .
+Meeting with your florist in person will allow you to discuss what you’re looking for, which florals will be best, and what they’ll cost.
+Start by creating an estimated floral budget and some design inspiration, and your floral expert can help you from there!

 Every Wedgewood Weddings venue has preferred florists, and our teams can vouch for their quality.
 But if you choose to go with a different florist, it's important to find one who has similar taste as you (hint: you’ll be able to tell by the way they’ve designed their shop or the arrangements they show on their Instagram).
 That way, you can rest easy knowing that they naturally design what you love, rather than asking someone to work against their strengths.

-When you go in for a consultation, it’s smart to bring several images of flowers/bouquets/weddings that you love as inspiration.
+When you go in for a consultation, it’s smart to bring several images of flowers/bouquets that you love as inspiration.
 Like we mentioned, you’re probably not a botanist, so trying to communicate your taste can be a challenge when you’re unfamiliar with the names of certain flowers, plants, and greenery.

 That being said, it’s incredibly important to go into a floral consultation with an open mind.
 The florist can fill you in on what types of florals fit your overall style, what’s in season, and what’ll fit your budget.
 That’s why you hire them in the first place—they have the expertise and the eye for design!